 Section 162(m) of the Code limits the annual compensation deduction available to publicly held corporations to \$1.0 million for certain "covered employees," which generally includes our NEOs.
 In December 2020, the IRS issued final regulations that, among other things, expanded the definition of compensation to include a publicly held corporate partner's distributable share of a partnership's deduction for compensation expense attributable to amounts paid by the partnership for services performed by "covered employees" of the publicly held corporation.
 We anticipate that our taxable income will increase on an annual basis beginning with the 2021 calendar year as a result of the application of Section 162(m).
 To maintain our status as a REIT, we are required to distribute at least 90% of our taxable income to our stockholders in the form of dividends.
 The increase in taxable income resulting from the application of the final regulations will be taken into account as the Board determines the amount of dividends to be paid to our stockholders for tax years ending on and after December 31, 2021.
-Although the Compensation Committee intends to consider the impact of Section 162(m) in structuring compensation programs, the Compensation Committee expects its primary focus to be on creating programs that address the needs and objectives of the Company regardless of the impact of Section 162(m).
+Although the Compensation Committee intends to consider the impact of Section 162(m).
 As a result, the Compensation Committee may make awards and structure programs that are not deductible under Section 162(m).